Best bars & Pubs in Prague

 for a great night out in Prague.
 Alternatively,

 choose from the list on the right for a more

 tailored guide to the best bars and pubs in Prague.

 |Address: Novotneho Lavka 1, Old Town, Prague 1|

 On winter nights, Lavka is a good spot for a drink and a dance.
 But on a hot summer's evening, Lavka makes for one of the best nights out in Prague.
 Whether you seek a quiet daytime drink by the river or a wild Prague stag night, the terraces, bars and dance areas at Lavka await.
 If you are on a pub crawl, either come early or leave Lavka until last, to party into the night.

 The Dubliner Irish Bar in Prague has everything a good Irish pub should: lively music, great atmosphere and fine beers.
 This warm, welcoming pub is also a sports bar, with 2 large screens and 14 LCD TV's showing Premiership and International football, plus American NFL football.
 Ideal for the big match or for Prague stag nights and hen parties on a pub crawl around the city.

 |Address: Liliova 14, Old Town, Prague 1|

-O’Che's is an interestingly-themed Cuban-Irish bar in the Old Town, just 2 minutes walk from Charles Bridge.
-A fine selection of beers on tap includes Guinness, Heineken, Magner's, Gambrinus and many more.
-Live sports are shown on 3 TV's and a large projection screen.
-Frequented by all types from Prague stag nights to couples, expats and sports fans.
+O’Che's is an interestingly-themed Cuban-Irish bar in the Old Town, near Charles Bridge.
+Beers on tap include Guinness, Heineken and Gambrinus, plus there is Magner's cider.
+Live sports are shown on a large projection screen.
+O’Che's is popular with one and all, from Prague stag nights and hen parties to couples, expats and sports fans.